Why Now's the Time to Book Cheap Flights To Iceland

 Google Flights is the best search platform out there, and it should be your first stop when looking for cheap Iceland flights this year … or any year.

 Unlike any other search engine, Google Flights is the most reliable, useful, and helpful tool that we swear by day after day.
-Stop using other online travel agencies such as Skyscanner or Hopper, save your time and a headache.
+Stop using other online travel agencies such as Skyscanner or Hopper, save yourself time and a headache.

 The pros outweigh the cons by a landslide when it comes to using Google Flights.
 It has the most features and filters, assuring that you will find the best (cheapest) fare with a reliable booking.
 You'll be prompted by clear links to book directly with airlines.
 Without question, Google Flights is the number one method to find the next best flight deal.